Home > Destinations > North America > USA > Florida > South Florida > Suggested Itineraries > In Two Weeks

 Days 9 & 10: The Palm Beaches

-Skip Boca Raton and head directly to Delray Beach, where its Atlantic Avenue is full of stores, restaurants, bars, and clubs.
+Skip Boca Raton unless you feel like hitting the Town Center mall and head directly to Delray Beach, where its Atlantic Avenue is full of stores, restaurants, bars, and clubs.
 Check into the Sundy House and peruse the hotel's Taru Gardens.
 The next day, do not miss the Morikami Museum and Japanese Gardens before moving on to West Palm Beach where you should check into the Hotel Biba and do a little antiques shopping in downtown West Palm.
 At night, check out the clubs and restaurants in downtown West Palm, on Clematis Street.
 Make sure to have a beer and enjoy the view at Bradley's.

 Spend the morning driving around Palm Beach proper, making sure to stop and catch a glimpse of Donald Trump's palatial Mar-A-Lago.
 Stop by Worth Avenue to see the ladies with little dogs who lunch and shop.
-It's the Rodeo Drive of South Florida, truly, and you can't miss the people watching there.
+It's the Rodeo Drive of South Florida, truly, and you can't miss the people-watching there.
 For an actual glimpse inside a Palm Beach manse, go to the Flagler Museum where you can explore Whitehall, Standard Oil tycoon Henry Flagler's wedding present to his third wife.
-Go back to reality and head towards Jupiter, the home of Burt Reynolds.
-Check into the PGA National Resort and Spa.
+Go back to reality and head toward Jupiter, the home of Burt Reynolds.
+Check into the Ritz-Carlton Palm Beach.

 Days 12 & 13: The Treasure Coast

 You may not find gold in your exploration of the Treasure Coast but you will find Jonathan Dickinson State Park on Hutchinson Island, where you should rent a canoe and explore the plethora of botanical treasures.
-If you're into snorkeling and diving and feel like delving deeper, check out the most popular artificial reef in the area, the USS Rankin, an old WWII ship that was sunk in 1988, located 7 miles east northeast of the St. Lucie Inlet.
+If you're into snorkeling and diving and feel like delving deeper, check out the most popular artificial reef in the area, the USS Rankin, an old WWII ship that was sunk in 1988, located 7 miles east-northeast of the St. Lucie Inlet.
 Check into the Hutchinson Island Marriott Beach Resort and Marina and consider taking the Loxahatchee Queen for a 2-hour tour of the area.
-Next, head to Vero Beach and Sebastian for a taste of old-Florida.
-Sports fans will want to check out Dodgertown where the Los Angeles Dodgers spend their winters.
-Check into the completely unique Dritftwood Resort and do dinner at Café du Soir if your budget allows.
-If not, The Beachside Restaurant at the Palm Court Resort is a great spot for blue-plate specials.
+Next, head to Vero Beach and Sebastian for a taste of old Florida.
+Sports fans will want to check out Dodgertown despite the fact that no major league team currently Springs there.
+Check into the completely unique Dritftwood Resort or, for music fans, Gloria Estefan's oceanfront Costa d'Este Beach Resort where the only rhythm that's gonna get you is that of the waves gently swishing on the ocean.
+If not, check into the Vero Beach Hotel and Club and do dinner at the Ocean Grill if your budget allows.
+If not, The Beachside Restaurant at the Palm Court Resort is a great spot for blue-plate specials and, for NY-style pizza, Nino's can't be beat.

 Day 14: Lake Okeechobee or Bust?